imiskii/VUT-FIT-ICP-Pacman/README.txt

 xlazik00 | implement lives and score                | completed
 xlazik00 | implement game replay                    | not completed
 xlazik00 | implement pacman movement using mouse    | not completed

+# Files documentation

+The author is listed in the header of each file. (automatically generated files do not have headers or the author is not mentioned in them).
+If both authors are listed in the header, one of the authors also lists the methods/functions he implemented (the other author developed everything else).

 # Points distribution